 Createability Wisconsin's Camps and Workshops are designed for individuals with Autism or other disabilities, but we encourage others without disabilities to join us for an inclusive setting.
 Creating an art masterpiece, animated or short film is a monumental effort for any individual or group, but for those with Autism or other disabilities, vital skills must be mastered to succeed, including cooperation, negotiation, listening, and taking direction.
 Participants will learn those skills as well as be introduced to many art mediums, animation, set design, script-writing, acting, dancing, singing, prop/set building, ward-robe, make-up, budgeting, directing, filming, editing, and other tasks necessary for a film.
 Film camps are open to any child going into 2nd grade through adult.

-NEW for 2020 is our Art Camps.
 Art camps are open to any child going into Kindergarten through adult.
 Interested in drawing, painting, clay and being creative then the art camps may be for you.
 With some imagination and a little guidance participants will learn drawing and painting techniques and variety of other art mediums.

-Summer Workshops are great for students who:
+Virtual Workshops are great for students who:

 - Are between the ages 7 – 35

 - Learn effectively in a virtual workshop setting

 - Follow multi-step directions and work independently for a minimum of 15 minutes at a time

 - Verbally ask appropriate questions (i.e. for help, clarification)

 - Have an interest in computers, visual effects, filmmaking, and/or animation